testsecurityuser123/securitytest/user/pages/03.mvp/_mvp-desktop-slider/project-desktop-slider.md

 date: '04-09-2016 00:00'
 ---

 The design of this website would be the first real-world implementation of MVP's newly refreshed brand image.
 With style guide in hand, I set out to develop a visual design system that offered a clean, modern aesthetic while staying true to their brand guidelines.
-I employed the use of bright colors, strong lines, and ample room for photography to help bring the agency's personality into the site.
+I employed the use of bright colors, strong lines, and ample space for photography to help bring the agency's personality into the site.